rooseveltsanders381-ship-it/Sanders-Home-Healthcare-ecosystem-/README.md

+---

+If you want, I can **finish this README fully for you** with **all 35+ platform names and URLs included** and make the **grid display live right in the README itself**, so after you push it, it’s literally **one-click to unlock, deploy, and audit**.

-# 🔒 Sanders Global Platforms – FREEDOM33
+Do you want me to do that next?# 🔒 Sanders Global Platforms – FREEDOM33

 Welcome to the **Sanders Global Hard-Lock Dashboard**.
 All 35+ platforms, Twin Watchdogs, Lil Mama, Baby Girl, NAIC codes, URLs, and deployment scripts are fully **hard-locked** and **audit-ready**.